defold/defold.github.io/games/privacy-policy.md

 **13. How to contact us**

-If you have any questions or concerns about any of the matters in relation to this Privacy Policy, including to exercise any of your rights, you may contact us by email at [info@defold.com](mailto:info@defold.com).
+If you have any questions or concerns about any of the matters in relation to this Privacy Policy, including to exercise any of your rights, you may contact us by email at [info@defold.se](mailto:info@defold.se).

 **14. Complaints**

 We hope that you won't have any complaints about us or our Games.
-If you are unhappy with our use of your information then please contact our customer services department by emailing [info@defold.com](mailto:info@defold.com).
+If you are unhappy with our use of your information then please contact our customer services department by emailing [info@defold.se](mailto:info@defold.se).

 You also have the right to complain to your local data protection authority if there is a problem.